 While the variable will still exist after you exit the application, it will not be available to any subprocesses etc. during the application's runtime so if you are doing something fun like, I don't know, running student code in order to check whether it's correct, it is probably a good idea to not let those processes access any important environment variables.

 In general configuration files are easier to manage because with environment variables you still need to write them into the environment somehow, and this usually happens from a file so might as well use a configuration file at that point.
 The most important thing about configuration files is to just make sure they are only readable by the user your application is running as.
 While full web server setups usually use configuration files, in container deployments it can be more straightforward to configure the container launchup to write secrets into environment variables.
 Choose an approach that suits your needs.
+Please see the extra part of exercise 3 for more information on your options when using containers.

-Task Queues and Publish/Subscribe
+Task Queues and Publish/Subscribe¶

 Major part of the course has involved direct communication between the API and client where the client accesses the API through HTTP requests and gets mostly immediate responses.
 By that we mean the client expects to get whatever it was looking for as a direct response to its request.
 However, this is certainly not the only way of communication between services and clients or other services.
 In this last segment we are taking a peek at using task queues and publish/subscribe, two means of communication that are more asynchronous in nature.